Patterns of Childhood: Memory

 From the first line of the novel Wolf focuses on the problem of memory.
-“What is past is not dead", she writes, "it is not even past.”
-[Das vergangene ist nicht tot; es ist nicht einmal vergangen.]”
+"What is past is not dead", she writes, "it is not even past."
+[Das vergangene ist nicht tot; es ist nicht einmal vergangen.]
 The introduction includes a reflection on issues of remembrance and childhood.
 She also addresses the narration and different voices present in the book.

 The major theme throughout Patterns of Childhood is a reckoning with the memories of a troubled childhood.
 Wolf explores this process through different stages and settings over the course of the main character's life.
 From the outset of the book, the narrator acknowledges the problems with this process.
-Remembering a normal childhood is difficult for the simple fact that we forget over time, but when disturbing and violent events shadow memory it is obscured even further.
-The narrator argues that many adults suppress their past because recognizing their actions causes too much turmoil.
-She states that she and her contemporaries had to forget to “continue functioning.”
+Remembering even a normal childhood is difficult, simply because we forget over time, but when disturbing or violent events cast a shadow on memories, they are obscured even further.
+The narrator argues that many adults suppress their past because, if they were to acknowledge their own actions, the resulting emotional turmoil would be too much for them.
+She states that she and her contemporaries had to forget in order to “continue functioning.”